josephmisiti/josephmisiti.github.io/_posts/2014-12-03-ios-properties-definitions.markdown

 #### Atmoic vs Non-Atomic

-These may be new key words for rookie non-iOS programmers, but what you need to know is
+These may be new key words for a rookie non-iOS programmers, but what you need to know is

 1. Instance proporties are `atomic` by default (this is annoying)
 2. Atomic should be used in threaded applications, `non-atomic` should be used in non-threaded applications